• Skip to main content

 Notes

-• To Stretch the Recipe - You can add 1 or 2 additional eggs to the recipe to stretch it a bit without changing your other ingredient amounts.
-If you are feeding a larger number of people, you can double or triple the recipe, and can add in a couple extra eggs as well.
+• To Stretch the Recipe - You can add 1 or 2 additional eggs to the recipe to stretch it without changing your other ingredient amounts.
+Or double or triple the recipe.

 • Serve your Egg Salad on bread or toast, deli wraps, pitas, bagels with crackers as a dip, or as small bite sized tea sandwiches.
 Add lettuce, spinach, tomato, cucumber, pickles or avocado.